vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Hearing this, the Pārtha (Arjuna) hurriedly and attentively purified himself; and when he embraced the feet of the lord of the universe, the God said to him, ‘Now learn!’
 Then he taught the best of the Pān. ḍavas about the missile (astra), along with the secrets of its return, this missile that is Death incarnate (m¯urtimantam ivāntakam). [. . . ]

-When the moment came, there was an outcry of conches, drums, and kettledrums by the thousands, and a huge quake occurreḍThe Gods and the Dānavas wit nessed how that fiercely burning dreadful missile stood bodily deployed (m¯urtimat) at the side of the boundlessly lustrous Pān. ḍava.
+When the moment came, there was an outcry of conches, drums, and kettledrums by the thousands, and a huge quake occurred.
+The Gods and the Dānavas wit nessed how that fiercely burning dreadful missile stood bodily deployed (m¯urtimat) at the side of the boundlessly lustrous Pān. ḍava.
 58

 And we believe the visitors to the Mahādeva Temple in Nagarī witnessed it too.
 Arjuna’s pose in the final panel (W 6) is one of vacillatioṇThe ends of his cloth flutter.
 His knee is bent, as if he is taken aback.
 In front of him, we speculate, the Pāśupata Weapon may have stood in bodily form, next to Siva ´ in all his glory.
 What the weapon may have looked like, we know from another sculpture telling the same story.